-- graduated from a baccalaureate program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education, - a 3.0 Grade Point Average (GPA) in undergraduate nursing courses and a minimum 2.75 GPA in the last 60 hours. - 3. completed an introductory course in statistics, - 4. physical assessment skills, - 5. submitted scores on the verbal and analytical sections of the Graduate Record Examinations (GRE),
+- 1. graduated from a baccalaureate program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education, - a 3.0 Grade Point Average (GPA) in undergraduate nursing courses and a minimum 2.75 GPA in the last 60 hours, - 3. completed an introductory course in statistics, - 4. physical assessment skills,

-- 6. registered nurse (RN) license and experience as an RN, - 7. proof of immunization against the Hepatitis B virus, - 8. current cardio-pulmonary resuscitation (CPR) certificate, - 9. a yearly tuberculosis (TB) skin test, - 10. proof of a recent health examination, and - 11. submission of three letters of reference from employers, supervisors, teachers, or others who are qualified to assess the student's academic ability and readiness for graduate study.
-The letters should be sent to the college.
+- 5. submitted scores on the verbal and analytical sections of the Graduate Record Examinations (GRE), - 6. unencumbered registered nurse (RN) license and experience as an RN, - 7. proof of immunization against the Hepatitis B virus, - 8. current cardio-pulmonary resuscitation (CPR) certificate, - 9. a yearly tuberculosis (TB) skin test, - 10. proof of a recent health examination, and - 11. submission of three letters of reference from employers, supervisors, teachers, or others who are qualified to assess the student's academic ability and readiness for graduate study.
+The letters should be sent to the Assistant Dean for Graduate Programs in the College of Nursing.